yashpal-paliwal/Test_Github/README.md

-# Test_Github
+# OMP Toolbox using TRIRIGA APIs

-to test how git hub works
+use tririga APIs to create blank OMP